gustavoguichard/neighborly/README.md

 $ foreman start
 ```

-You are now running Neighborly on http://localhost:3000 with sample configuration.
+You are now running Neighbor.ly on http://localhost:3000 with sample configuration.
 If you plan to use it more than just get it running, you should change configuration (check `db/seeds.rb` for examples) and maybe run development seeds:

 ```bash
 $ rails runner db/development_seeds.rb